kaytlinwu/Wildfire_Analaysis_Data_Science_Midterm_Project/README.md

 The data set did not include important fire parameters such as FWI and BUI which provide the risk rating of a fire.
 Data pertaining to the area burned was highly skewed towards 0.
 This may be because the area was in hectares and that the area burned of the fire was minimal/small and did not spread.
 Data provided the month but not the year.
 Had to tell if there was a trend per year.
+Not knowing the fire wether indexes for days when there was no fire reduced the ability to find causality between indexes and fires

 ## Future Goals